BabashovI/Terraform/README.md

-Terraform labs on AWS and OracleCloud
+Terraform labs on AWS and OCI